Local Secrets: 19 Unique Things to Do in Cabo San Lucas

 They’re endangered, so encountering one in the wild is a rare and unforgettable privilege.
 We’ve done it three times now, and each experience has been absolutely mind-blowing.

-Whale shark season runs from October to February.
+Whale shark season typically runs from mid-October to March/mid-April.

 The boat tours depart from La Paz (about a 2-hour drive from Cabo San Lucas), making it a full-day adventure.
 But trust us – it’s totally worth it!